zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 `[initrd](http://www.ibm.com/developerworks/linux/library/l-initrd.html)`, which
 is required by Ubuntu.
 That leaves us three possibilities:

-1. Use the existing Chrome OS kernel with the Ubuntu rootfs.
+1. Use the existing ChromeOS kernel with the Ubuntu rootfs.
 2. Recompile the Ubuntu kernel to do without `initrd` ([ugh](/chromium-os/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48#TOC-Ugh)).
-3. Modify the Chrome OS bootstub to handle `initrd` ([double-ugh](/chromium-os/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48#TOC-Double-ugh)).
+3. Modify the ChromeOS bootstub to handle `initrd` ([double-ugh](/chromium-os/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48#TOC-Double-ugh)).

 Let's take door #1.